Monash-FIT3170/BaLance-Team-Forming-Dashboard/README.md

 5. Optionally export group information as a csv to upload to your learning management system

 ![Basic runthrough](docs/videos/basic-runthrough.gif)

+## Authentication

+Authentication is done using Auth0.
+An Auth0 account is required to use this authentication.
+Follow the guide here: https://www.youtube.com/watch?v=GGGjnBkN8xk to setup the Auth0 account and applications.

+A summary of what is needed in Auth0 is a Single Page Application and a Machine to Machine API.
+Make sure when creating the Single Page Application, "Allowed Callback URLs", "Allowed Logout URLs" and "Allowed Web Origins" all have the address "http://localhost:3000/" in them.

+For the frontend you need to note down the following details:
+ - domain
+ - clientId

+For the backend you need to note down the following details:
+ - issuerBaseURL (same as domain)

+Place these details in the .env file for both backend and frontend.

+Authentication has both a TEST and DEV envrionment set in both the frontend/.env (REACT_APP_AUTH) and backend/.env (AUTH) files.

+The Auth DEV envrionment uses a mock authentication service.
+This is for when developing and testing new API calls.

+The Auth TEST envrionment uses Auth0 authentication.
+Auth0 authentication when using the free tier has a rate limit, which is reached very quickly if navigating the app quickly.

+Use Auth DEV most of the time, and switch to Auth TEST to confirm that the implementation works with the actual authentication.

 # Additional notes